Tinformant/Leet/System Design/Cloud/README.md

 * To allow flexibility in choice of OS / libs / software

 Encapsulation tech presents tenants w/ abstraction of access to an entire machine.
 In actuality, machine is shared among tenants

+## GFS

+GFS limitation
+* Single metadata master is a bottleneck
+* Many small files are a problem since each one requires accesses to the master